 Countries in conflict also put children at risk for recruitment as soldiers.
 “In the past five years, children have been recruited by armed groups in the vicinity of schools in at least 15 countries.
 There are an estimated 250,000 child soldiers in the world today in at least 20 countries.”

 Similar conflicts that have created the world’s current refugee emergency has also left children without education.
 “More than half the world’s school-age refugees are excluded from education as host nations struggle under the weight of growing humanitarian emergencies.
-Of the 7.1 million refugee children of school age, 3.7 million do not go to school.”
+Of the 7.1 million refugee children of school-age, 3.7 million do not go to school.”
 1

 We are in the midst of a global eduction crisis

 The numbers and facts are heartbreaking.
 303 million children not in school is a world crisis whose effects spread further than just a lack of education.
 “All children should be able to attend primary school regardless [of their situation].
 At its core, if a child fails to gain the basic skills required to contribute as a functioning member of society, the loss is vast.
 The nation as a whole loses.
 Education can ultimately reduce poverty for future generations.
-Studies show the cost of educating children is far outweighed by the cost of not educating them.”
+Studies show the cost of educating children by far outweighs the cost of not educating them.”
 2

 What can we do today?